-If you tried my black bean brownies, then you might think that I can't make brownies without using beans.
+If you tried my black bean brownies or pumpkin brownies, then you might think that I can't make brownies without using beans.
 Fair enough.
 But guys, mashed beans make baked goods so much more creamy, soft and gooey!

 Ok now.
 I will let you enjoy these healthy yet so delicious brownies.
 Hope you like them too!

 What are matcha brownies

 Typical brownies are made with cacao powder, chocolate chips and have a dark color.
 Matcha brownies are often made by swapping the cacao powder by green tea powder and using white chocolate chips instead of dark chocolate chips.

 Vegan white chocolate chips are hard to find + more expensive.
 I also was not completely ready to give up on the dark chocolate flavor.
 So, here come some brownies that has the best of both world: a white-green vanilla batter with deep dark chocolate flavor.